 Testing is the only way to know if your home is radon risky.
 Below is a summary, but you can get complete details on radon testing in northern Nevada from Radon Measurement / Radon Testing, University of Nevada Cooperative Extension.

 Short-Term Testing - The place to start is with a short-term test (from 2 to 90 days).
 This should be done first so you quickly find out if there is a problem rather than waiting months for long-term test results, meanwhile being possibly exposed to unhealthful radon levels.
 You can obtain low cost test kits from University of Nevada Cooperative Extension offices or by calling (888) 723-6610.
-The kits cost $5 plus shipping.
-From December 1, 2012 until February 28, 2013, there is a short-term test kit available for free to all Nevada residents (you only pay shipping and handling).
+The kits are free in some areas of Nevada until June 30, 2014.
+Otherwise, kits are $6.75 each (plus shipping and handling unless you pick it up in person).
+Get the details from the UNCE "Where to Get a Radon Test Kit" information.
 If your short-term test result indicates elevated radon levels (between 4 and 8 pCi/L), a full year, long-term test is recommended.

 Hiring a Testing Service